JoanR99/coroshop/README.md

 ## Stack

-![Vite] ![Typescript] ![React] ![Styled-Components] ![Redux]
+![Vite] ![Typescript] ![React] ![Redux]

 I developed this app entirely with TypeScript, which allowed me to reduce errors.
 In the front, I used React as the base framework and managed the state with Redux Toolkit because it facilitates managing the client state and the server cache with his optional tool RTK Query.
-On the other hand, I use Styled Components for the UI styles because it facilitates the creation of UI components and does not require any configuration.
+On the other hand, I use Stitches with Radix for the UI styles because it facilitates the creation of UI components and does not require any configuration.

 &nbsp;